elpassion/mainframer-intellij-plugin/README.md

 With this action plugin will modify all your created run configurations.
 For each configuration it will remove default *before launch* task and inject **MainframerBefore** task:

 ![](readme/injecting.png)

+#### Restore default before run tasks

+Whenever you decide to build your project locally, this action will restore default *before run* tasks in all run configurations defined.